osxmidi/LinVst/README.md

 OP-X PRO-II (Disable d2d1 in the Libraries section of winecfg)

-MT-PowerDrumKit (Disable d2d1 in the Libraries section of winecfg)
+MT-PowerDrumKit (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).

 Ignite Amps TPA-1 Amp Sim